What types of ailments does Traditional Chinese Medicine treat?

 Diplomate Chinese Herbology (NCCAOM), Registered Herbalist (AHG)

 "Herbalisl” is a nationally board certified Chinese Herbalist with the National Certification Commission for Acupuncture and Oriental Medicine, and a Registered Herbalist with the American Herbalists Guild.
-Lisl is also a certified Medicinal Aromatherapist, a Reiki Master, an Acupressurist, an Auriculotherapist, a plant photographer, a renowned diagnostician, a teacher of Herbal Medicine and Medicinal Aromatherapy and a published writer in private practice for over fifteen years.
+Lisl is also a certified Medicinal Aromatherapist, a Reiki Master, an Acupressurist, an Auriculotherapist, a plant photographer, a renowned diagnostician, a teacher of Herbal Medicine and Medicinal Aromatherapy and a published writer in private practice for over twenty years.
 She is available by appointment.

 Visit her blog:

 Please call 860-480-0115; email at LislMeredith@hotmail.com and Skype me at Lisl.Meredith if you have any questions, would like to schedule an appointment, attend meditations, weed walks, or are interested in taking classes.